When you first enter Porto’s Livraria Lello, you might think that you’ve entered a church instead of a bookstore.

 Know Before You Go

-There is now a ticket office to pre-buy your entry at the corner to the left of the Livraria.
+It is recommended that you purchase a ticket for entrance ahead of time - there is now a ticket office to pre-buy your entry at the corner to the left of the Livraria, or you can do so online.
 Be prepared for crowds of Potter-heads.